mmower/aido/doc/intro.md

 Behaviours are specified as a tree of nodes that can be "ticked".
 Ticking a node evaluates it and, depending on the behaviour of the specific node, any children.

-When a node is ticked it returns a status that is either SUCCESS or FAILURE (in fact it may also return RETURNING or ERROR but we'll cover those later).
+When a node is ticked it generally returns a status of either SUCCESS or FAILURE.
+Under certain circumstances is may also return one of RUNNING or ERROR but these are special values that will be covered later.

 The SUCCESS or FAILURE of child nodes is how decisions flow through the tree.
-For example a SELECTOR node looks for the first child returning SUCCESS to know when to stop, and so on.
+For example. a SELECTOR node looks for the first child returning SUCCESS to know when to stop, and so on.

 Nodes can be passed options that customise how they behave.
-For example the LOOP node should be passed a `:count` parameter specifying how many times it should loop.
+For example the `[:loop]` node should be passed a `:count` parameter specifying how many times it should loop.

 All nodes have an `:id` option that uniquely identifies them.
 If no `:id` is